michaelthatsit/mod/README.md

 ## Files
 All the models here are made to be used with BOSCH Rexroth BTUs.

-`Adept` — for the original ball size \
+`Adept Default` — for the original ball size \
-`Adept 50 mm` — for 50 mm ball
+`Adept 50mm` — for 50 mm ball

 ## Printing
 I highly recommend using STL file and not the STEP one.
 Slic3r-based slicers don't work perfectly with Onshape STEP's. \
 Also, consider layer height of 0.15 mm or 0.2 mm for the default ball size, and 0.12 mm for the 50 mm ball version.

 ## Differences
 2 mm taller.
 That's it!
-For the 55mm version, it's a different story.
+For the 50mm version, it's a different story.
 Buttons are smaller and thinner (not by a lot), and it's even taller.

 ## Default size demo
 ![1](https://github.com/user-attachments/assets/97e48cd0-2c5a-4081-82a7-5ecc3e960016)